 Suzuki: Wendy's Suzuki teacher training through the ten books, registered with the Suzuki Association of the Americas, is with master teachers Ronda Cole, Nancy Jackson, Anne Montzka Smelser, and Linda Case.
 Her Early Childhood Education training is with Lynn McCall and Dorothy and Sharon Jones.
 Further courses include an overview of Supplementary Literature from the Bach A minor Concerto to the Mozart Concertos with Linda Case, an enhanced Bow Pedagogy Workshop with Cathryn Lee, and advanced violin pedagogy with Simon Fischer,

 Traditional: Influential violin teachers and players include Jeanette Drinkall Meyer, Charles Castleman, Henry Meyer, Max Hobart, Ramy Shevelov, Haim Taub, and Simon Kuhn.
 She counts among her top viola instructors, Heidi Castleman, Paul Doktor and Garfield Jackson.
 She has coached with Joseph Gingold, Immanuel "Manny" Horowitz, Janos Starker, Nobuko Imai, and members of the Amadeus, Tokyo, and Borodin Quartets.
-After hearing her play, violist Rivka Golani gave strong commendation, and invited her to assist in teaching at the Trinity College of Music in London.
-Over her years of performing she has teamed up with pianists Ora Rotem Nelken, Talila Reuvner, Yael Hochenberg, and Denella Sing, in close friendship and as chamber music colleagues.
+After hearing her play, violist Rivka Golani gave strong commendation, and informally invited her to assist teaching her class at the Trinity College of Music in London.
+Over her years of performing she has teamed up with pianists Ora Rotem Nelken, Talila Reuvner, Yael Hochenberg, and Denella Sing, in close friendship and as chamber music partnerships..

 Posture, Movement, Balance: Wendy is dedicated to helping students learn music as they develop personally, but she also strives to help her students find freedom in movement, inner and outer balance, physically, mentally, and in their lives, leading to greater mental alertness and comfort She studied the Alexander Technique with Shmuel and Ora Nelken in Jerusalem, and began teacher training in AT with Shoshana Kamenitzer in London.
 She applies what she learned from her work in AT to her physical approach in the use of the body and finding core strength, comfort, and natural balance in playing violin and viola.
 She incorporates her personal experience of Feldenkrais Awareness Through Movement, directly from Yochanan Riverant, in her own physical awareness as she teaches.
 Along similar lines, she employs Eurhythmics of Jacques Dalcroze, for the physical embodiment of rhythm, pulse, tempo and musical structure.
 She incorporates in her pedagogy the work of Paul Rolland and his Teaching of Action in Playing.